MILAN IVANIČ – CAPTURING THE NORTHERN LANDSCAPE

 You have to paint the soul, not the visage”

-There are twentyfour works on display in the Low Wood exhibition.
-A number of the paintings and pen and ink works can be viewed below.
+Low Wood Exhibition - A number of the paintings and pen and ink works can be viewed below.
 Other works will be added.
 Please call back to see a further selection.

 Work available in this Exhibition